 Full-stack developer working with functional programming languages, living in Los Angeles, CA. I enjoy applying the techniques of pure functional programming to real-world problems.

 This teaching tool allows developers to step through the evaluation of a MicroKanren program, observing values as unifications happen, for debugging purposes.

 I wrote this blog series to highlight some of the activity in the PureScript developer community.

-Many of my PureScript articles can be found on the PureScript wiki.
+Many of my PureScript articles can be found on the PureScript website.